3 Tools for Efficient Brick Management

 Bricking Solutions and Tianjin Pfister have re-joined forces.
 Tianjin Pfister has been appointed exclusive distributor for Bricking Solutions for China.

-Bricking Solutions and her employees are proud parents of twin bricking machines capable of bricking from 3.8m kiln ID to 6m kiln ID.
+Bricking Solutions announces twin bricking machines capable of bricking from 3.8m kiln ID to 6m kiln ID.
 These talented machines not only adjust from 3.8m kiln ID to 6m kiln ID, but are able to adjust easily in the kiln on the fly to make bricking though tapers and conical sections a breeze.

 Largest Machine Ever